manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 # Adding documents to a real-time table

-> If you are looking for information about adding documents to a plain table please read section about [adding data from external storages](../Adding_data_from_external_storages/Plain_tables_creation.md).
+> If you are looking for information about adding documents to a plain table please read section about [adding data from external storages](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md).

 <!-- example insert -->
-Adding documents in a real-time manner is only supported for [Real-Time](../Creating_a_table/Local_tables/Real-time_table.md) and [percolate](../Creating_a_table/Local_tables/Percolate_table.md) tables.
+Adding documents in a real-time manner is only supported for [Real-Time](../../Creating_a_table/Local_tables/Real-time_table.md) and [percolate](../../Creating_a_table/Local_tables/Percolate_table.md) tables.
 Corresponding SQL command or HTTP endpoint or a client's functions inserts new rows (documents) into a table with provided field values.
 Note that it is not necessary for a table to already exist before adding documents to it.
 If the table does not exist, Manticore will attempt to create it automatically.
-For more information, see [Auto schema](../../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).
+For more information, see [Auto schema](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).

-You can insert a single or [multiple documents](../../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Bulk-adding-documents) with values for all fields of the table or only part of them.
+You can insert a single or [multiple documents](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Bulk-adding-documents) with values for all fields of the table or only part of them.
 In this case the other fields will be filled with their default values (0 for scalar types, empty string for text types).

 Expressions are currently not supported in `INSERT` and the values should be explicitly specified.

-The ID field/value can be omitted as RT and PQ tables support [auto-id](../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) functionality.
+The ID field/value can be omitted as RT and PQ tables support [auto-id](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) functionality.
 You can also use `0` as the id value to force automatic ID generation.
 Rows with duplicate IDs will not be overwritten by `INSERT`.
-You can use [REPLACE](../Updating_documents/REPLACE.md) for that.
+You can use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) for that.

-When you use the HTTP JSON protocol, 2 different request formats are available: a common Manticore format and an Elasticsearch-like one.
-You can see both formats demonstrated in the examples.
+When using the HTTP JSON protocol, two different request formats are available: a common Manticore format and an Elasticsearch-like one.
+Both formats are demonstrated in the examples.

 Also, if you use JSON and the Manticore request format, note that the `doc` node is mandatory and all the values should be provided inside it.